argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-In this case we have 3 `TextFields` as we have the `anchor`, `positive` and `negative`, which correspond to the chunk of text, a query that could be answered using the chunk as reference, and an (un)related query to work as a negative in the triplet respectively.
-The two questions can be used to discriminate this `positive/negative` examples.
+In this case, we have three `TextFields`: the `anchor`, `positive`, and `negative`, which correspond to the chunk of text, a query that could be answered using the chunk as a reference, and an (un)related query that works as a negative in the triplet, respectively.
+The two questions can be used to discriminate these `positive/negative` examples.

 An example can be seen in the following image: